akshell/docs/guide/template.rst

 very much.
-Developers on the JavaScript side (people writing handlers and custom filters) need to think about the cases in which data shouldn't be escaped, and pass these data via the :func:`safe` function, so things Just Work in a template.
+Developers on the JavaScript side (people writing handlers and custom filters) need to think about the cases in which data shouldn't be escaped, and pass these data via the :func:`safe` function; so things Just Work in a template.

 You could also disable auto-escaping in a template via the :filter:`safe` filter, but the :func:`safe` function should be